mysql-time-machine/replicator/README.md

 ### Documentation
 This readme file provides some basic documentation on how to get started.
 For more details, refer to official documentation at [mysql-time-machine](https://mysql-time-machine.github.io/).

+### Building required Docker images
+1. Run `mvn package` from the root of the `replicator` repository to build the MySQL Replicator jar that will be used later;
+2. Rename built jar to `mysql-replicator.jar` and copy it to the `images/002_replicator_runner/input/replicator/` directory inside the `docker` repository;
+3. Run `container_build.sh` script from the `images/002_replicator_runner/` directory inside the `docker` repository;
+4. Run `docker ps` to verify that `replicator-runner` image has been built successfully;

 ### Getting Started with MySQL Replicator
-Replicator assumes that there is a preinstalled environment in which it can run.
+Replicator assumes that there is a pre-installed environment in which it can run.
 This environment consists of:

  - MySQL Instance
  - Zookeeper Instance